For Indiana's conservative rebels, fighting Obamacare worth risk

 "We always knew the bill was eventually going to come due," said Messer.
 "We were going to have to stand up and fight for something."

-This week, Boehner bowed to the pressure and agreed to let House Republicans pass a measure on Obamacare defunding that keeps government agencies open through December 15.
-He also vowed to use an increase in the $16.7 trillion U.S. debt limit to try to stop the healthcare law.
+This week, Boehner bowed to the pressure and agreed to let House Republicans pass a measure on Obamacare defunding that keeps government agencies open through Dec.
+15. He also vowed to use an increase in the $16.7 trillion U.S. debt limit to try to stop the health care law.

 The efforts are certain to be rejected by Democrats and Obama has already issued a veto threat, so the ensuing fight will heighten the risk of a government shutdown or debt default and likely unnerve financial markets.